-In Michigan, it can take a couple of years.
-SSA has been making efforts to help speed the process in Michigan by having Judges from other parts of the Country hear Michigan cases in an effort to decrease Michigan’s huge case-load.
-In recent years, cases go to hearing in just over a year from the appeal.
+In Michigan, if your application is denied, you must appealed by filing for Reconsideration.
+You will likely receive a Reconsideration decision in approximately 2 months.
+If denied, you can Request a Hearing which has been taking approximately 12 months.
+SSA has been making efforts to help speed the process in Michigan by having Judges from other parts of the Country hear Michigan cases in an effort to decrease Michigan=s huge case-load.

 History dictates about a year, maybe longer.

-Getting help with medical bills is usually tied up with getting cash benefits, that is, you don’t start getting help with medical bills until after you start getting the cash benefits, so you have to keep going with the Social Security disability claim in order to get the help with medical bills.
-In Michigan, you are encouraged to go to DHS and inquire as to what medical benefits may be available to you.
+Getting help with medical bills is usually tied up with getting cash benefits.
+You don’t start getting help with medical bills until after you start getting the cash benefits.
+So, you have to keep going with the Social Security disability claim in order to get the help with medical bills.
+In Michigan, you are encouraged to go to DHS and inquire as to what medical benefits may be available to you such as Medicaid.

 For Medicare it does not matter whether you are rich or poor.
 If you have been on Disability Insurance Benefits, Disabled Widows or Widowers Benefits or Disabled Adult Child Benefits for 24 months you qualify for Medicare.
 The good thing about Medicare is that it pays doctors at a higher rate than Medicaid.
 Almost all doctors are happy to take Medicare patients.
 The bad things about Medicare are that it does not begin until after a person has been on cash disability benefits for two years and that it generally does not pay for prescription medications.

 - If I get Social Security disability benefits will I get Medicare?